dorlib/IMDB-Project/README.md

 Here's what you need to do to get this running locally on your computer.

 1. Clone the project to your machine with `git clone https://github.com/dorlib/IMDB-Project.git`
-2. Install Go on your machine from [here](https://go.dev/doc/install)
+2. Install Go on your machine from [here](https://go.dev/doc/install).
-3. Install MySQL on your machine from [here](https://www.mysql.com/downloads/)
+3. Install MySQL on your machine from [here](https://www.mysql.com/downloads/).
 4. On a command line inside of the application's folder, run `npm start`
 5. On another terminal run the server with `go run ./server -emailAdd <your mail> -Pass <your pass>`
 6. Provided email address and password will not be saved, and they are provided only to make reset password possible.
 7. Make sure that you allow less secure apps From your Google Account and also done 2 step-verification, check [this](https://stackoverflow.com/questions/60701936/error-invalid-login-application-specific-password-required) post for more Info.
-8. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+8. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ---